niwith/DropInMultiplayer/DropInMultiplayerV2/README.md

 Note that in config options "enabled" is true and "disabled" is false.
 Also if updating from an old version of the mod, your old config may hang around, which may have different configraution, and some old no longer used config options.
 My suggestion is delete your old config file to avoid confusion.

+### Known Issues
+* Ongoing game will cannot be joined through steam - Unfortunetly I believe this is an issue outside of the scope of this mod, if anyone has more understanding of how steam networking works in RoR2 and what would fix the issue please let me know (or submit a pull request)

 # Changelog
+### 3.0.0
+* Been a while since an update, this one updates the referenced DLLs
+* If doing this hasn't fixed your issue, please report the issue and include your logs files

 ### 2.0.1
 * Fixed debug mode enabled, which interfered with some networking and could have been causing reported issues